increase conversions on your website

 Use Descriptive, Keyword-Rich Titles

 Your page title is the first thing users see in search results.
-If it’s vague or missing important keywords, it won’t attract clicks, and fewer clicks mean fewer conversions.
+If it is vague or missing important keywords, it will not attract clicks, and fewer clicks mean fewer conversions.

-A strong SEO-friendly title includes relevant keywords while being clear and compelling.
+A strong title includes relevant keywords while staying clear and compelling.
 Instead of “Our Services”, a better title would be “Expert Web Design & SEO Services for Increased Conversions”.
-A well-crafted title not only improves search rankings but also encourages users to visit your site, increasing the chances of turning visitors into leads or customers.
+A well-crafted title improves rankings and encourages users to click through, which lifts your chances of turning visitors into leads or customers.

 72